Leopold de Rothschild: Banking career

 He entered N M Rothschild & Sons in London, the family's banking business.
 On the death of his uncle Baron Mayer de Rothschild in 1874, he became head of the family's banking business in London and took over most of his uncle's public offices.
 He also inherited Ascott House in Ascott, Buckinghamshire.

 Public service

 Rothschild was a DL and JP for the county of Buckinghamshire.
 He was invested as a Commander of the Royal Victorian Order (CVO) by King Edward VII at Buckingham Palace on 11 August 1902.
 He was President of the British Order of Mercy, which was awarded his wife in 1911.
 He was also active in the Anglo-Jewish community, serving as vice-president of the Anglo-Jewish Association, chairman of the Jewish Emigration Society, and a treasurer of the London Jewish Board of Deputies.

 Thoroughbred breeding

 An avid sportsman, he established Southcourt Stud in Southcote, Bedfordshire.
 He assembled a stable of some of the best thoroughbreds in Europe, his horses winning a number of prestigious races including The Derby, St. Leger Stakes and the 2,000 Guineas.
-In the Epsom Derby of 1879 and 1904, his own horses got the cup.
+In the Derby of 1879 and 1904, his own horses got the cup.